Log cabin: United States and Canada

-Symbolism

-The log cabin has been a symbol of humble origins in US politics since the early 19th century.
-At least seven United States presidents were born in log cabins, including Andrew Jackson, James K. Polk, Millard Fillmore, Franklin Pierce, James Buchanan, Abraham Lincoln, and James A. Garfield.
-Although William Henry Harrison was not one of them, he and the Whigs during the 1840 presidential election were the first to use a log cabin as a symbol to show Americans that he was a man of the people.
-Other candidates followed Harrison's example, making the idea of a log cabin—and, more generally, a non-wealthy background—a recurring theme in campaign biographies.
+The log cabin has been a symbol of humble origins in U.S. politics since the early 19th century.
+At least seven U.S. presidents were born in log cabins, including Andrew Jackson, James K. Polk, Millard Fillmore, Franklin Pierce, James Buchanan, Abraham Lincoln, and James A. Garfield.
+Although William Henry Harrison was not born in a log cabin, he and the Whigs were among the first to use them during the 1840 presidential election as a symbol to show Americans that he was a man of the people.
+Other candidates followed Harrison's example, making the idea of a log cabin a recurring theme in U.S. presidential campaigns.

-More than a century after Harrison, Adlai Stevenson acknowledged: "I wasn't born in a log cabin.
+More than a century after Harrison, Adlai Stevenson II said, "I wasn't born in a log cabin.
 I didn't work my way through school nor did I rise from rags to riches, and there's no use trying to pretend I did."
 Stevenson lost the 1952 presidential election in a landslide to Dwight D. Eisenhower.

-Toys

-A popular children's toy in the US is Lincoln Logs, consisting of various notched dowel rods that can be fitted together to build scale miniature-sized structures.
+A popular children's toy in the United States is Lincoln Logs, which are various notched dowel rods that can be fitted together to build scale miniature-sized structures.